lambdaclass/concrete/examples/hmac_sha256/README.md

   cryptographic assumption about SHA-256, not something Concrete proves (Layer 3).
 We prove *functional correctness against the spec*, not *security against an adversary*.
-- **Not yet fully proved end-to-end.** Two functions carry kernel theorems today; the rest are proof-*eligible* and runtime-verified.
-  See "Proof status" and "The honest gap" below.
+- **Proved end-to-end (functional correctness, bounded inputs).** The entire SHA-256/HMAC composition chain carries kernel theorems tied to the extracted source through the spec-drift gate — 11 registered proofs, `check-proofs` = 11 verified, 0 failed.
+The proofs hold for inputs within the documented bounds (`k_len ≤ 128`, `m_len ≤ 256`, hashed `len ≤ 375`); they say nothing about machine-level timing or PRF security (Layers 3–4).
+See "Proof status" below.

 ## The four-layer trust model

 This is the load-bearing honesty of the example.
 See `assumptions.toml` for the machine-checked versions.

-1. **Functional correctness (proved / in progress).** Lean theorems, kernel-checked, tied to the *extracted* source (not a hand-written parallel model).
-Two are attached today (see below); the rest are established at runtime against RFC/FIPS vectors and awaiting their theorems.
+1. **Functional correctness (proved).** Lean theorems, kernel-checked, tied to the *extracted* source (not a hand-written parallel model) through the spec-drift gate.
+The whole chain is proved — the composition theorem `hmac_sha256_refines_spec` shows the extracted body computes exactly `Sha256Spec.hmac` for all inputs in the documented bounds; the RFC/FIPS vectors and the oracle differential cross-check the BitVec reference spec.
 2. **Source-level structural discipline (statically enforced).** No allocation, no FFI, no capabilities in the core, compile-time-bounded loops, branch-free Boolean round functions, constant-time tag compare